JetBrains/kotlin-web-site/docs/topics/multiplatform/native-cocoapods.md

                 // Specify the framework linking type.
 It's dynamic by default. isStatic = false
                 // Dependency export
-                // Uncomment if you have another module in your project:
+                // Uncomment and specify another project module if you have one:
-                // export(project(":anotherKMPModule"))
+                // export(project(":<your other KMP module>"))
                 transitiveExport = false // This is default.
             }